 My husband who is also an avid investor in mutual funds persuaded me to follow Value Research.
 I quit my job in 2014 and it was only then that I regularly started following Value Research.
 But better late than never, it was an eye opener.
 What I like about Value Research is that the language used is very simple.
 I learnt more about asset allocation, different available alternatives and the benefits of investing in debt mutual funds over fixed deposits.
 With time I gradually shifted my FDs to debt funds and started planning more tax efficiently for my family.

 Today, my holdings consist of a mix of funds from large caps and mid caps to value funds and debt funds.
-My current holdings are - ABSL Tax Relief 96, ABSL Pure Value, Reliance Focused Equity, UTI Mastershare, Mirae Asset Emerging Bluechip, SBI Consumption Opportunities, ABSL Credit Risk Fund and UTI Credit Risk Fund.
+My current holdings are - ABSL Tax Relief 96, ABSL Pure Value, Reliance Focused Equity (Now Nippon India Focused Equity), UTI Mastershare, Mirae Asset Emerging Bluechip, SBI Consumption Opportunities, ABSL Credit Risk Fund and UTI Credit Risk Fund.

 I have to admit that its tempting to have an expensive phone, car or to go on a vacation more often.
 But managing your expenses effectively and sticking to your investments is what financial planning is all about.
 When I see my seniors who've been working for a while, struggling to be financially stable, I realize the importance of proper planning and where the power of compounding can take you in the long run.
 There is still a genre of people who consider real estate as an important investment option to create wealth.
 They don't even mind taking a loan to invest in property.
 Apart from the practical difficulties of acquiring and managing the property, they fail to realize that the main drawback is lack of liquidity.
 In my view it is more prudent and easy to build a corpus and also avail easy withdrawals via SIPs and SWPs respectively.